jdoleary/Spellmasons/docs/TasksCurrent.md

 - animate target cone, column, similar
 - animate rend
 - Improve UX for shove so that it's clear when you're not close enough
 # 2022.10.15 Playtest
 - "All targets" copy is confusing if player doesn't understand targeting
 - how to show how much damage a queued spell will do
 - Permanent "you died" screen.
-# To do before Playtest
-- Test on different resolutions
 # 2022.10.12
 - m: dragger cast animation
 - m: Balance dragger